Off-Belief Learning

 \subsection{Other Models}

 To test the performance of OBL when paired with unseen partners (\emph{ad-hoc} teamplay), we train three types of policies with existing methods.

-The first one is trained with the Other-Play (OP)~\cite{hu2020other} technique.
+\textbf{Rank Bot.} The first is trained with the Other-Play (OP)~\cite{hu2020other} technique.
 The majority of policies trained with OP use a rank-based convention where they predominantly hint for ranks to indicate a playable card.
-For example, in a case where ``Red 1" and ``Red 2'' have been played and the partner just draw a new ``Red 3'', the other agent will hint 3 and then partner will play that card deeming that 3 being a red card based on the convention and counterfactual reasoning.
+For example, in a case where ``Red 1" and ``Red 2'' have been played and the partner just draw a new ``Red 3'', the other agent will hint 3 and then partner will play that card deeming that 3 being a red card based on that convention.
 We refer to this category of agents as ``Rank Bot".

-Equivalently, one can also expect a color-based policy that will hint red for that latest card instead.
+\textbf{Color Bot.} Equivalently, one can also expect a color-based policy that will hint red for that latest card instead.
 In fact, such color-based policy was also appeared in the original Other-Play paper as the worst partner of the reset of the Other-Play policies.
 However, they are generally hard to reproduce as only 1 out of the 12 their training runs ended up with such policy.
 We use a simple reward shaping technique to produce similar policies reliably where we give each ``hint color" move an extra reward during the first half of the training process and then disable the extra reward in the second half to wash out any artifacts.
 However, the reward shaping introduces undesired side effects that lead to arbitrary conventions.
 In practice, we find that hiding the \emph{last action} field of the input observation will make training outcomes more consistent.
 The reward shaping and feature engineering techniques are only used for producing this specific policy, which we refer to as ``Color Bot".